emory-libraries/avalon-terraform/README.md

 2. Pull in changes from avalonmediasystem: `git pull`
 3. Push changes to GitHub (assuming your GitHub remote is called "origin", as it is by default): `git push origin`

-It is important that the `master` branch only recieves updates from upstream, so that it can continue to fast-forward those changes in our repository.
+It is important that the `master` branch only receives updates from upstream, so that it can continue to fast-forward those changes in our repository.